k40-random-entropy/k40-radioactive-randomness/02_README.md

 ## Overview

-This project investigates the natural radioactivity of potassium‑40 (K‑40) as a source of physical randomness.
+This repository documents the generation, analysis, and verification of physical randomness derived from the natural beta decay of potassium‑40 (K‑40).
-Using household potassium compounds and a Geiger counter, the project documents measurement routines and statistical behavior of count‑rate‑based entropy.
+Using household potassium compounds and a Geiger counter, the project provides reproducible CPM time series, statistical analysis methods, and verification procedures.

-Each detected beta decay from potassium‑40 is treated as a discrete physical event.
+Each detected decay event is treated as a discrete physical event.
-The goal is to establish a transparent, empirical foundation for randomness derived from radioactive decay.
+The goal is to establish a transparent, empirical, and audit‑ready foundation for randomness derived from radioactive decay.

-## Purpose

-The repository provides:

-- A documented measurement procedure for collecting CPM time series
-- Statistical methods for analyzing radioactive decay data
-- A reproducible workflow for deriving integer random values from physical events
-- Verification steps to ensure Poisson compatibility and measurement integrity
-- A structured, auditable framework for generating and validating physical randomness
+---

 ## Repository Structure

-- **00_DESCRIPTION.md** — High‑level description of the offering
+- **00_DESCRIPTION.md** — High‑level description of the project
+- **01_DEVICE.md** — Device characteristics and measurement constraints
+- **02_MEASUREMENT.md** — Measurement procedure and data acquisition
-- **01_PRODUCT.md** — Product definition and deliverables
+- **03_SETUP.md** — Setup instructions and environment requirements
-- **02_README.md** — Project overview (this file)
-- **03_STATISTICS.md** — Statistical methods and analysis logic
+- **04_STATISTICS.md** — Statistical methods and analysis logic
+- **05_VERIFY.md** — Verification and reproducibility criteria
-- **04_VERIFY.md** — Source validation and trust mechanisms
+- **06_PRICE_LIST.md** — Price list for measurements and entropy deliveries
+- **07_ORDER_FORM.md** — Order form for requesting services
-- **/data/raw/** — Input datasets (raw CPM measurements)
+- **/data/raw/** — Raw CPM datasets
-- **/data/results/** — Output datasets (processed results)
+- **/data/results/** — Processed datasets and analysis results

+All delivered datasets include a CSV file, a JSON metadata file, and a Minisign signature for integrity verification.

+Entropy amounts above 512 bit are available on request.

+Contact: **k40-random-entropy@proton.me**

 ---